Dataset Dynamics via Gradient Flows in Probability Space: Introduction

-But harnessing gradient flows for \textit{labeled} dataset optimization poses various challenges.
-First, a suitable representation of feature-label pairs and a meaningful metric between datasets must be defined.
-Then, one must find a class of flows that are expressive enough to model interesting objective functions on datasets yet sufficiently well-behaved to allow for tractable optimization.
-In response to the first of these challenges, we leverage a recently proposed notion of distance between datasets \citep{alvarez-melis2020geometric} based on optimal transport (OT), which endows the space of joint distributions with a meaningful metric.
-By making this metric differentiable, we are able to efficiently optimize it.
-As for the second challenge, we borrow a family of flexible functionals over measures that are well-studied in the gradient flow literature, show how they can be re-purposed to encode various handy dataset-related objectives, and discuss in detail how to make use of them within a particle-based approximation of the gradient flow that relies on automatic differentiation.
-As a result, we end up with a framework for dataset optimization that is flexible, efficient, and has a solid theoretical foundation.
+To address the second challenge\,---defining suitable functional objectives---\;we borrow a family of flexible functionals over measures that are well-studied in the gradient flow literature, show how they can be re-purposed to encode various handy dataset-related objectives, and discuss in detail how to make use of them within a particle-based approximation of the gradient flow that relies on automatic differentiation.
+As a result, we end up with a framework for labeled dataset optimization that is flexible, efficient, and has a solid theoretical foundation.

-We demonstrate the feasibility and practicality of this framework for dataset optimization through various experiments on real and synthetic data.
-In particular, we show that it provides a promising data-centric approach to the motivating problems of transfer learning (\sref{sec:transfer_mnist}) and dataset adaptation (\sref{sec:quantiative_experiments}), and can be used to generate datasets with various geometric constraints (\sref{sec:shaping_experiments}).
+In our experiments, we first show how this framework for dataset transformation yields novel ways to approach transfer learning problems.
+For example, it can be used in combination with traditional model adaptation, as a means of data-preprocessing before fine-tuning (\sref{sec:transfer_mnist}), but also \textit{instead of it}, for settings where model adaptation is infeasible (e.g., frozen, black-box, or extremely large models).
+For such challenging settings, our flow-based methods allow us to `re-purpose' already-trained models to classify previously unseen datasets with high accuracy (\sref{sec:repurposing}).
+We also show this framework can be used to generate datasets with various geometric constraints (\sref{sec:shaping_experiments}), showing its promise as a principled tool for dataset synthesis.